hindu-comm/weblogs/manasataramgini/2008/08/2008-08-12_a-geopolitical-round-up.md

 The other event concerns the rebellion of amareshvara – Hindus cannot even control their own temples in their own land.
-Here again we see that the taskara-rAjya is siding with the turuShka-s – it is amazing how the tail wags the dog\!
+Here again we see that the taskara-rAjya is siding with the turuShka-s – it is amazing how the tail wags the dog!
 The world hardly gets to learn the reality of these atrocious events in jambupura – only the Hindi language press has been reporting the shocking reality – the napuMsaka Indian army and police are harassing and killing Hindus.
 The Anglophone Hindu elite will be